marlene32100/nordicGlamping/README.md

 In this section I have used the Google Maps API to display a map with the locations that the travel agency suggests.
 Next to the map a brief description to invite the user to click on the map, or contact directly the agency for a more tailored experience.
 The map shows the locations with markers; when the user click on one location, a info window is displayed with a image of the place and its name.
 Clicking on the window the user is re-directed to the home page of the glamping site on another tab.
 Clicking a second marker makes the first info window close, and opens the relative info window.
-In this way, only one information at a time is displayed and the user doesn’t get too much confused.
+In this way, only one information at a time is displayed and the user doesn’t get too confused.

 |     |     |
 | --- | --- |